zhliau/fika-spt-server-docker/README.md

 ```

 ### When Fika server mod is updated for the same SPT version
-The image will hopefully be updated in a timely manner to the new Fika server mod version, and the image will be rebuilt with the same SPT version tag.
+This image will hopefully be updated in a timely manner to the new Fika server mod version, and the image will be rebuilt with the same SPT version tag.
 Thus, all you will need to do is
-- Pull the image again
+- Pull the image again with `docker pull` or `docker-compose pull`
-- Restart the container
+- Bring up the container again with `docker run` or `docker-compose up`

 The container will validate your Fika server mod version matches the image's expected version, and if not it will
 - Back up the entire Fika server mod including configs to a `backups/fika` directory in the mounted server directory